 You should just wear what you like wearing :) but if you are worried about it ‘looking weird’ on your body pick garments that will give you a natural feminine shape, like dresses/skirts that cinch in at the waist and flare out.
-Also a loose dress or shirt, is good because you cant tell what sort of body is underneath and again you can use a belt to give it a feminine shape if that’s what you’re after :)posted over 1 year ago
+Also a loose dress or shirt, is good because you cant tell what sort of body is underneath and again you can use a belt to give it a feminine shape if that’s what you’re after :)posted about 2 years ago

 Definitely go for skirts, especially long flowy ones which are extremely feminine.
-Also, pick clothes that work together to emphasise your waist and give you an hourglass shape, like peplum.posted over 1 year ago
+Also, pick clothes that work together to emphasise your waist and give you an hourglass shape, like peplum.posted about 2 years ago

 Hi sweetie, try looking for flowing maxi skirts, in silks or good jersey cotton, blazers are always a universal key to looking good..
 I like brands like Rick Owen, Alexander Wang, and Helmut Lang because they tend to transcend gender, they can be pretty pricey, but maybe check out their clothing just for some inspiration.
-It doesn’t matter what body you have, the most important thing is to drape it in beautiful things. <3posted over 1 year ago
+It doesn’t matter what body you have, the most important thing is to drape it in beautiful things. <3posted about 2 years ago

 The key to clothing is proportion and balance—if you want to accent something you like about your body, you have to keep in mind how that makes your figure as a whole look.